 - If the value is left empty, we will provision it based on the classification in the slush buckets below, else if the service class is selected under both service types then the CI will be provisioned as both a business and technical service.

-- CIs that are both business and technical services will have an additional relationship provisioned on PagerDuty platform with the Business service having a dependency on the technical service of the same CI.
+- CIs that are both business and technical services will have an additional relationship provisioned in PagerDuty with the business service having a dependency on the technical service of the same CI.

 If you have not defined the type of service classification on the CI class service items, or for other CI classes that you would like to provision into PagerDuty, select the CI classes which belong to business service type under the Business Services class slush bucket and select the CI classes which belong to Technical Services type under the technical service class slush bucket.

-- Select the CI classes under Business Services for those CI’s which are to be provisioned as business service.
+- Select the CI classes under Business Services for CIs that you’d like to provision as a business service.

-- Select the CI classes under Technical Services for those CI’s which are to be provisioned as technical service.
+- Select the CI classes under Technical Services for CIs that you’d like be provision as a technical service.

 - Select the CI classes which could be both business and technical service under both the slush buckets.